-For help cutting through the greenwashing and choosing the best products for your home, you can contact me here to book a one on one consult.
+For help making sense of the greenwashing and choosing the best products for your home, you can contact me here to book a one-on-one consult.

 How Does Floorscore Compare to GreenGuard

-Floorscore levels of total VOC (TVOC) is same level as standard GreenGuard.
-Therefore, if a product has GreenGuard Gold instead of Floorscore, the certification would indicate it offgasses a significantly lower level of VOCs.
+Therefore, if a product has GreenGuard Gold instead of Floorscore 0.5 mg/m3, the certification could indicate it offgasses a significantly lower level of VOCs.

 You can see this dilemma in action when Mohawk bought Pergo floors and the laminates went from GreenGuard Gold to Floorscore certified (when I very much doubt the product itself changed).

-Mohawk makes many floors that I doubt would meet GreenGuard Gold; I suspect that’s why they use Floorscore across the board.
+Mohawk makes many other flooring lines that I doubt would meet GreenGuard Gold; I suspect that’s why they use Floorscore across the board.